paulrobertlloyd/roadtrip/5-going-further/content.md

 We can reduce the size of image assets by using appropriate file formats and acceptable levels of compression.
 Techniques such as blurring out the background of images (giving them a depth of field effect) and running them through applications like [ImageOptim](http://imageoptim.com/) can reduce their size even further.
 We can also speed up the delivery of assets by hosting them on a CDN.

 ![Utilities like ImageOptim can reduce the file size of images.](3.jpg)

+▲ _Utilities like ImageOptim can reduce the file size of images._

 Techniques like conditional loading – where certain parts of a page are only shown when requested by the user – are likely to grow in popularity, especially on larger sites.
 For example, on our media item page, we may decide that the related links are not essential content.
 Instead of including it in the page source, we can instead provide a link that requests this content only when clicked.
 On larger displays, this content would be loaded by default.
 [Jeremy Keith has written more about this technique](http://24ways.org/2011/conditional-loading-for-responsive-designs) on 24 ways.